JeremyCanDoIt/ML-Stocks-PPO-Prediction/README.md

 Then, run stock_prediction.py

-We already have a trained model, so the training and saving the model is commented out.
+I already have a trained model, so the training and saving the model is commented out.